ewilsey/MART441/HW-4/readme.md

 text to pop from the darker background color.

 #2 Style-font:
-I found a built-in font called 'fantasy'.
+I used a built-in font called 'fantasy'.
 Stylistically it works for headers but not for paragraphs.
 I went with 'serif' for the body text.
-Changes to body included increased font-size, borders, boroder style, and color matching.
+Changes to body included increased font-size, borders, border-style, and color matching.
 Line- height was also adjusted.

 #3 Script: